Wizek/loadr/README.md

 - (How) Should we support languages that compile to js, like CoffeeScript?

-- (How) Should we enable commonjs support?
+- (How) Should we enable commonjs (or some other module definition) support?

     - `(+)` Better than polluting the global namespace.
     - `(-)` Backwards incompatible, breaking change.